 Posted by Diana Fallone

-Diana Fallone has worked within the recruitment technology space for over a decade, starting as one of Indeed.com’s first Account Managers back in 2005 while it was still in its infancy stage.
+Diana Fallone is no longer with Recruitics.
+She worked within the recruitment technology space for over a decade, starting as one of Indeed.com’s first Account Managers back in 2005 while it was still in its infancy stage.
 In addition to having solidified her rapport as a recruitment technology fanatic, she has been integral in shaping the process and product development of several now well-known start-up firms in the staffing/tech/advertising space, giving her a unique perspective on the criticality of company innovation alongside a deep understanding of the principles of 360 degree marketing.
-She is a service focused, consultative professional who goes above and beyond for her clients and internal counterparts alike.
+She was a service focused, consultative professional who went above and beyond for her clients and internal counterparts alike.
 When she’s not working, she’s almost always immersing herself in her side-passions: creative writing and ethical fine-mineral sourcing, as well as taking unsolicited photoshoots with her two cats, Cookie and Noodle.